Grace (Jeff Buckley album): Recording

 Grace was produced, engineered and mixed by Andy Wallace and recorded in Bearsville Studios in Woodstock, New York.
-The album was recorded in several sessions over approximately six months.
 Buckley experimented extensively with arrangements and recording techniques.
-He found the process of recording contrary to his improvisational performance style, and said later: "It's not like a live show where you play it and it just disappears into the air like smoke.
+He found the recording process contrary to his improvisational performance style, and said later: "It's not like a live show where you play it and it just disappears into the air like smoke.
 It's like painting, sound painting.
 It's in a crystalized form, so it's very nerve-wracking: which brain cell do I put down here forever and ever?"
 Karl Berger, a longtime Woodstock resident, wrote the string arrangements with Buckley and conducted the orchestra for recording sessions.

 Wallace recalled Buckley as among the most talented musicians he had met, with an abundance of ideas.
-However, he was "very scattered" and had difficulty focusing, and required direction.
-Recording was disrupted when Buckley was upset by a negative review of Live at Sin-é in Newsday, which likened his voice to Michael Bolton and wrote that he was derivative of "black idioms ... awkwardly reach[ing] for a balance of emotion and technique, eventually relying on sheer voice of will, oversinging, flaking out".
+However, he was "very scattered", had difficulty focusing and required direction.
+Recording was disrupted by a negative review of Live at Sin-é in Newsday, which likened his voice to Michael Bolton and wrote that he was derivative of "black idioms ... awkwardly reach[ing] for a balance of emotion and technique, eventually relying on sheer voice of will, oversinging, flaking out".
 Wallace said Buckley was "almost apoplectic" about the criticism and stopped work for two days.

-As he had not completed enough original songs for an album, Buckley recorded three covers: the jazz standard "Lilac Wine", the hymn "Corpus Christi Carol" (based on an arrangement by Benjamin Britten), and the 1984 Leonard Cohen song "Hallelujah".
-Buckley based his version of "Hallelujah" on the cover by John Cale, and was not familiar with Cohen's original.
-Buckley recorded more than 20 takes; the final version was edited together from several recordings.
 Lucas contributed guitar to the songs he co-wrote, "Grace" and "Mojo Pin".
+As Buckley had not completed enough original songs for an album, he recorded three covers: the jazz standard "Lilac Wine", originally by James Shelton; the hymn "Corpus Christi Carol", based on an arrangement by Benjamin Britten; and the 1984 Leonard Cohen song "Hallelujah", based on the cover by John Cale.
+Buckley recorded more than 20 takes of "Hallelujah", with the final version edited together from several recordings.

-Near the end of the sessions, Buckley presented another song, "Forget Her", and he and the band quickly recorded it.
+Near the end of the sessions, Buckley presented another song, "Forget Her", and the band quickly recorded it.
 Columbia felt the song had commercial potential, but Buckley and the band were unsure.
 In early 1994, when Grace was almost complete, Buckley enlisted another guitarist, Moore's childhood friend Michael Tighe.
 During one rehearsal, Tighe played a descending chord progression that Buckley developed into "So Real".
 While recording B-sides for the Grace singles, the band quickly recorded "So Real" and Buckley used it to replace "Forget Her".
 Tighe recalled: "He got really excited and was like, 'Oh, my record is saved because I have this song 'So Real' now ...
 He felt that it tipped the balance of that record to the favorable side of the spectrum, aesthetically."
 The decision concerned the executives, but Buckley insisted.
 Buckley recorded overdubs at studios in Manhattan and New Jersey.
+Grace took around six months to complete.